Skip to content

 Terminal window

-gbrain unlink people/alice companies/river-ai --relationship founder_of --db ~/brain.db
+quaid unlink people/alice companies/river-ai --relationship founder_of --db ~/memory.db

 Without --relationship, every edge between the two pages is removed.
 With it, only that specific edge.